kheller18/data-structures-algorithms/questions/CSS.md

     ![position property](../images/css/position_css.png)

 25. When does DOM reflow occur?
-    + Reflow is the name of the web browser process for re-calculating the positions and geometries of elements in the document, for the purpose of re-rendering part or all of the document.
+    + `DOM Reflow`: the name of the web browser process for re-calculating the positions and geometries of elements in the document, for the purpose of re-rendering part or all of the document.
       + Reflow occurs when:
          + Insert, remove or update an element in the DOM.
          + Modify content on the page, e.g. the text in an input box.
          + Move a DOM element.
          + Animate a DOM element.
          + Take measurements of an element such as offsetHeight or getComputedStyle.
          + Change a CSS style.

 26. Different Box Sizing Property?
     + The box-sizing CSS property sets how the total width and height of an element are calculated.